pdanzma/kagi-css/README.md

 3. Paste the code into the inputfield at: [Link](https://kagi.com/settings?p=custom_css)
 4. Save and enjoy your enhanced Kagi experience!

-optional: It is planned that the “URL positioning” setting will be set to “Top title” under the “Display” item.
+optional: It is planned that the "URL Placement” setting will be set to “Above Title” under the “Appearance” item.

 ![URL Positioning](images/url-positioning.png)